m-ld/m-ld-website/src/topics/developer-preview.md

 linkedin: m-ld-io_decentralised-shared-state-activity-6702232922939768833-RW5j
 ---
 Thanks for visiting!
 We have reached our first engineering milestone, the developer preview.
 On this website you'll find information about **m-ld**, including why and how to use it.
-There's also a cool demo app (press the big blue button) which shows one use-case for **m-ld**.
+There's also a cool demo app which shows one use-case for **m-ld**.

 And of course, the main event is the [Javascript&nbsp;engine](https://js.m-ld.org/), which you can download and begin